Spook Up Your Home With Our Top 5 Halloween Front Porch Ideas

 If you have outdoor furniture on your front porch, let’s dress it up!
 You’ll see how quickly you can transform a cozy hangout space into a boo-tiful entryway.

-Start by adding Halloween-inspired cushions and throw pillows to your chairs and loveseats (bonus points, if they have scary sayings like “Beware”).
+Start by adding Halloween-inspired cushions and throw pillows to your chairs, benches, and loveseats (bonus points, if they have scary sayings like “Beware”).
 For those who prefer a subtle welcome, stick to neutral tones such as inky blacks and ghostly grays.
-Or, if you want to make a statement, go with neon greens, fiery oranges and witchy purples.
-You can also include decorations like fake eyeballs, skulls and jack-o-lanterns to help make your furniture pieces much more eerie.
+Or, if you want to make a statement, go with neon greens, fiery oranges, and witchy purples.
+You can also include decorations like fake eyeballs, skulls, and jack-o-lanterns to help make your furniture pieces much more eerie.

 Now, for the main event… cobwebs, cobwebs and more cobwebs!
 Creating a focal point in your front porch is key if you want to inspire that black cat curiosity.
 Drape a giant spider web over the windows or walls, with smaller webs on the surrounding tables and chairs to tie the entire look together.
 Then, add as many (or as little) spiders as you want to complete this lovely cobweb ensemble.